aravindhan-annamalai/storyfulqa-aravindhan/README.md

 > At the moment, the test cases are executed as TypeScript files only, due to manual CAPTCHA solving.
 > Since manually solved CAPTCHAs cannot be fully automated, these test cases must be run manually.

+> [!Warning]
+> The user running the test case must closely monitor the process during sign-in, as the test will pause and wait for the user to manually solve the reCAPTCHA.
+After solving the CAPTCHA, the user should return to the terminal and press Enter.
+The test case will then resume execution following this manual intervention.

 Run test cases using the commands below.
 Each file name represents a page under test:
 ```
 npx test:editors-pick